Mihir-Khare429/Mihir-Khare429/README.md

 - 👨🏽‍💻 I’m currently working on Trailer 2 You.
 - 🌱 I’m currently learning Angular;
-- 🤔 I’m looking for help with Data Structures and Algorithms 😭;
+- 🤔 I’m an Amateur in Data Structures and Algorithms but on the path of gaining Mastery;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: mkhare429@gmail.com;